On urban environment:

-The miLES Do Tank is an action-oriented design thinking course, tied to a challenge to translate learnings into local impact.
-In collaboration with Foossa, Makeshift, NYU Design for America, and Tenement Museum, the Do Tank cultivates a group of people with varied skillsets to work together on a real-world issue, from collaborative ideation to collaborative creation.
+The Do Tank is an action-oriented design thinking course, tied to a challenge to translate learnings into local impact.
+The Do Tank cultivates a group of people with varied skillsets to work together on a real-world issue, from collaborative ideation to collaborative creation.

-This 14-weeks program for young professionals and graduate students is facilitated by experts from Foossa, IDEO, Makeshift, NYU Design for America, miLES and more.
+This half-day workshop or full-day bootcamp for young professionals and graduate students is facilitated by design and innovation experts from Foossa, MILES, Parsons School of Design, and more.
 With their support, Do Tank participants are guided through a design process which goes through the phases of research and discovery, ideation and prototyping.
-In addition to course materials, weekly meetings, and mentorship, the cohort of Do Tank Participants will be given a shared stipend of $1K plus access to a NYC storefront for a week, which can be leveraged to produce a pop-up experience that shares their prototype and engages the public for feedback.

 BENEFITS & LEARNINGS